MouseSavers.com

 Other Ways to Save Money in Small Increments

 Here are some additional, relatively painless tricks people use to get themselves to save.
-It's all about setting priorities -- and in some cases, tricking yourself into saving.
-What works for one person, won't work for another.
-Try one, or try 'em all.
+It’s all about setting priorities — and in some cases, tricking yourself into saving.
+What works for one person, won’t work for another.
+Try one, or try ’em all.
 Remember, every penny helps!

 Buy US Savings Bonds

-You can purchase them online and spend as little as $25 each time.
+You can purchase US Savings Bonds online and spend as little as $25 each time.
 US Savings Bonds must be held for at least 1 year before you can cash them in.
 There is a 3-month interest penalty if you cash an EE or I Bond within the first five years from its issue date.
 There is no penalty for cashing EE or I Bonds that are at least five years old.
 Bonds pay very good interest compared with a regular savings account and since they are issued by the government, they are an extremely safe investment.

-Buy Disney Dollars or Disney Gift Cards
+Buy Disney Gift Cards

-• Disney Gift Cards can be used online at DisneyShopping.com, Disney Store locations in the US and participating locations at Walt Disney World Resort, Disneyland Resort and Disney Cruise Line (includes most shopping and dining locations).
-You can buy Disney Gift Cards at Disney Stores, Disney World, Disneyland and DisneyShopping.com You can order in denominations from $25-$500 and shipping is FREE.
-Click here for more information.
-Thanks to Ronni H for info.
+- Disney Gift Cards can be used online at DisneyStore.com and participating locations at Walt Disney World Resort, Disneyland Resort and Disney Cruise Line (includes most shopping and dining locations).

 The Change Jar